GoogleCloudPlatform/cluster-toolkit/docs/videos/healthcare-and-life-sciences/README.md

 ## Teardown Instructions

+> **Note**: If you created a new project for this tutorial, the easiest way to
+> eliminate billing is to delete the project.

 When you would like to tear down the deployment, each stage must be destroyed, with the exception of the `enable_apis` stage.
 Since the `software_installation` and `cluster` depend on the network deployed in the `setup` stage, they must be destroyed first.
 You can use the following commands to destroy the deployment.

+> **Warning**: If you do not destroy all three deployment groups then there may
+> be continued associated costs.

 ```bash
 # cluster